Youth Participants (Winter/Spring 2021)

 Youth Participant

 Jadyn is a junior at New Covenant Academy in Koreatown, Los Angeles.
 She has lived in Koreatown for most of her life.
-Jadyn is currently co-founder and head writer of her school’s journalism club, and is also a member of the yearbook club and student council.
-Through KSP, Jadyn hopes to gain further experience with journalism and preserve Koreatown’s history and gain the opportunity to know members of the community.
-In the future, Jadyn hopes to be an English professor.
-In an alternate life, Jadyn would move to a cottage in the woods and sell paintings for a living.
-In her spare time, Jadyn likes to paint, collect poetry books, and watch Studio Ghibli films.
+She is the co-founder and current head writer of her school’s journalism club.
+She is also a member of the yearbook club and student council.
+Through KSP, Jadyn hopes to gain further experience in journalism, preserve Koreatown’s history, and have the opportunity to meet members of the community.
+In the future, she hopes to become an English professor.
+In an alternate life, she would move to a cottage in the woods and sell paintings for a living.
+In her free time, Jadyn enjoys painting, collecting poetry books, and watching Studio Ghibli films.

 jadyn's story →